10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 Best Time to Visit:

-Spring or summer when the flowers are in full bloom.
+Spring or summer, when flowers bloom.

 Photo Tip: